Manor Church Centre, Egremont

 The Manor Church Centre was a combined church and church hall on Seabank Road, Egremont, Merseyside, England.
 It was built in 1907–08 as Egremont Presbyterian Church, later became Egremont United Reformed Church, and in 1994 joined with a local Methodist church to become the Manor Church Centre.

-The church was designed by Briggs, Wolstenholme and Thornley, is constructed in sandstone, and is in a mixture of Arts and Crafts and Gothic Revival styles.
+The church was designed by Briggs, Wolstenholme & Thornely.
+It is constructed in sandstone and is in a mixture of Arts and Crafts and Gothic Revival styles.
 The church is notable for the stained glass in its windows.
 The church and hall are recorded in the National Heritage List for England as a designated Grade II listed building.
-The church was closed c.
-2011 as a result of dwindling congregation numbers.
+The church closed c.
+2011.

 History

-The building originated as Egremont Presbyterian Church.
+The building originated as Egremont Presbyterian Church in Wallasey on the Wirral.
 In 1862–63 the local Presbyterians built their first church in King Street.
 It was in Neoclassical style and could accommodate a congregation of 600.
 At the beginning of the 20th century it was decided to build the present church, which is larger and on a different site.
-This was designed by Briggs, Wolstenholme and Thornley, and the foundation stone was laid by Lord Balfour of Burleigh on 18 April 1907.
+This was designed by Briggs, Wolstenholme & Thornely, who later built Wallasey Town Hall.
+The foundation stone was laid by Lord Balfour of Burleigh on 18 April 1907.
 The church cost £19,000, it can accommodate 1,000 people, and it opened for worship in 1908.
 The church hall was added in 1910.

 In 1972 the Presbyterian Church of England and the Congregational Church in England and Wales joined to form the United Reformed Church, and the church became Egremont United Reformed Church.
 In 1994 it united with Trinity Methodist Church and became the Manor Church Centre.
-It was closed around 2011.
+In 2010 the congregation joined St Andrew's United Church in New Brighton and the Manor Church Centre was closed.
+The communion table and war memorials were transferred to St Andrew's.